Summer course Training session

 Vincent Luca

-(Assistant professor at the National Supérieure de Musique de Paris, France, professor at the Paris Regional Conservatory, France, principal of the Orchester de Paris, France, former professor at the French Schola Cantorum)
+(Professor at the Conservatoire National Supérieur de Musique de Paris, Professor at the Conservatoire Regionale de Paris, Principal of the Orchestre de Paris, Former Professor at the Schola Cantorum de France)

 Heli Yun